 Two: Cut out a picture from a magazine

-If your style can be likened to any celebrity hairdos, you may want to take one or two magazine clippings with you.
-This keeps things simple and, needless to say, completely eradicates the necessity of words.
-However, this is neither culturally embracing nor healthy for your second language skills.
-And there’s no telling what the back will look like.
+If your style is similar to any celebrity hairdos, you may want to take one or two magazine clippings with you.
+This keeps things simple and, needless to say, completely eliminates the necessity of words.
+However, this is neither culturally embracing nor healthy for your Spanish skills.
+And there’s no way of knowing what the back will look like.

 Three: Look serious and don’t talk

 Following the initial verbal hurdles, one then has two options; proceed, and try in vain to understand and contribute to the barber’s chosen topic of conversation, or sit down, look dead ahead and keep schtum.
-If you opt for the latter route then the assumption is that the barber, upon noting your unwillingness to engage in small talk or listen to him harp on about football or whatever, will inadvertently become quietly engrossed in what he or she is doing and therefore be less prone to mistakes or overzealous snipping.
+If you opt for the latter route then the assumption is that the barber, upon noting your unwillingness to engage in small talk or listen to him harp on about Real Madrid, will subsequently become totally engaged with the task at hand and therefore be less prone to mistakes or overzealous snipping.

 Four: Ask for something simple